IMU-MachineLearningSXD/script-level_aug_ICFHR2022/README.md

 - numpy
 ## Usage
 - We provide some handwritten images that can be used directly in the `src` folder.
 - We also provide three deformation methods, which are Bezier, Affine and L2A.
+These methods can be used individually or in combination.
 The code will default to Bezier curve deformation.
 ### Run the following code without making any adjustments
     python script_aug.py
 ### Parameter modification